HIPAA Compliance Crash Course

 Most of you are probably familiar with the term HIPAA and its duty to protect your private information, but do you understand the rules and regulations that come along with it on the provider side?
 Let’s dive into a HIPAA Compliance Crash Course just to make sure we’ve removed any uncertainty.

 What is HIPAA?

 Let’s start with the basics before we dive deeper into HIPAA compliance.
 What is HIPAA?
-HIPAA stands for the Healthcare Insurance Portability and Accountability Act.
-According to the U.S. Department of Health and Human Services (HHS), this act states that the Secretary of HHS is responsible for publicizing the standards for the electronic exchange, privacy, and security of health information.
+HIPAA stands for the Health Insurance Portability and Accountability Act.
+According to the U.S. Department of Health and Human Services (HHS), this act states that the Secretary of HHS is responsible for publicizing the standards for the electronic exchange, privacy and security of health information.

 All HIPAA Rules apply to both covered entities and business associates.
 Here’s who falls under each of these buckets: